rog555/abnosql/README.md

 This behaviour is enabled by default, however can be disabled by setting `ABNOSQL_COSMOS_CHANGE_META` env var to `FALSE` or `cosmos_change_meta=False` in table config.  `ABNOSQL_CAMELCASE` = `FALSE` env var can also be used to change attribute names used to snake_case if needed

 To write an Azure Function / AWS Lambda that is able to process both DynamoDB and Cosmos events, look for `changeMetadata` first and if present use that otherwise look for `eventName` and `eventSourceARN` in the event payload assuming its DynamoDB

+**Google Firestore** should support [triggering functions](https://firebase.google.com/docs/functions/firestore-events?gen=2nd#python-preview) similar to DynamoDB Streams, so changeMetadata is not required

 ## Client Side Encryption